pdefusco/CML2CDE/README.md

 ## CML Project Setup

 Navigate to the CDP Management Console and then open CML.
 Take note of the region your workspace is in.
 For example, in the screenshot below this is ```“us-east-2”```.
-Save this to your editor, you will need this later.
+#### Save this to your editor, you will need this later as the REGION environment variable.

 ![alt text](images/cml2cde_extras_sept22_1.png)